PetarV-/TikZ/2D Convolution/README.md

 ## Notes

 A diagram expressing a two-dimensional convolutional operator as an operation of sliding the kernel matrix across the target image and recording elementwise products.
+Makes heavy use of the `matrix` environment in TikZ.

 ## Output